Sc3l3t0n/timeStamp/README.md

 # Introduction
-As a personal project, timeStemp serves as a sandbox for honing programming skills, particularly in Java.
+As a personal project, timeStamp serves as a sandbox for honing programming skills, particularly in Java.
 The primary focus is on developing a functional time tracker application that enables users to record and monitor their tasks efficiently.

 # Features

-At the moment there is only a CLI prototype with the feature to (Probably broken at the moment):
-- Track your task
-- Restart a task
-- List all tasks
+The timeStamp app is currently in the early stages of development and only has a few basic features implemented.
+These include:

+- new GUI with JavaFX 🎉
+  - **Task Management:** Add, edit, and delete tasks to keep track of your activities.
+  - **Working Stopwatch:** Start and stop a stopwatch to record the duration of your tasks.
+  - **Data Persistence:** Tasks, tags and time entries are saved in a database for future use.

 These features are initially planned to be implemented in the course of development: